KieranSweeden/southpaw-boxing/TESTING.md

 ![Index page performance results](/assets/images/readme/performance/index.html-before.jpg)

-The results for the index.html file on desktop came back positive, with few adjustments needed to improve performance & accessiblity.
+The results for the index.html file on desktop came back positive, with few adjustments needed to improve performance & accessibility.

 Regarding performance, the only warning the report provided was that the logo graphic didn't have an explicitly set width & height.